awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-opsworkscm-server-engineattribute.md

 `Value`  <a name="cfn-opsworkscm-server-engineattribute-value"></a>
 The value of the engine attribute\.
  **Attribute value for Chef Automate servers:**
-+  `CHEF_PIVOTAL_KEY`: A base64\-encoded RSA public key\.
++  `CHEF_AUTOMATE_PIVOTAL_KEY`: A base64\-encoded RSA public key\.
 The corresponding private key is required to access the Chef API\.
 You can generate this key by running the following [OpenSSL](https://www.openssl.org/) command on Linux\-based computers\.

    `openssl genrsa -out pivotal_key_file_name.pem 2048`